 - Mud & Manure management

-- Roof run-off diversion
+- Roof run-off diversion and collection

 4. Evaluation and Recommendations.
 Once the inventory is complete, your planner assists you in evaluating the condition and current practices of your farm in order create a specialized plan to best manage your land for economic and ecological sustainability.